JakePeralta7/Trellix-ENS-Expert-Rules/README.md

 ## [Rules](./Rules/)

 ## Resources
-- [McAfee Enterprise/Expert Rules](https://github.com/mcafee-enterprise/ExpertRules) - This repository contains a set of rules samples that can be directly used with McAfee Endpoint Security, in the Exploit Prevention policy.
+- [trellix-enterprise/ExpertRules](https://github.com/trellix-enterprise/ExpertRules) - This repository contains a set of rules samples that can be directly used with McAfee Endpoint Security, in the Exploit Prevention policy.

 - [Using Expert Rules in ENS to Prevent Malicious Exploits](https://www.mcafee.com/blogs/other-blogs/mcafee-labs/using-expert-rules-in-ens-10-5-3-to-prevent-malicious-exploits/)